Keparoo/Jobly/readme.md

 npm coverage
 ```

-There is currently nearly 100% testing coverage.
+There is currently 100% testing coverage.

 ---
 ## API